-There are specific wildlife watching hides at Fishnish and Quinish, but you can spot a wealth of sea birds including Mull's famous sea eagles at Mull Eagle Watch, open April to September.
+There is a specific wildlife watching hide at Fishnish, but you can spot a wealth of sea birds including Mull's famous sea eagles at Mull Eagle Watch, open April to September.
 Marine life such as dolphins, otters and seals are also regular visitors to the island’s coastline.
 After that, take a leisurely walk along the forest trails at Aros Park, through mature Victorian ornamental trees, an enchanting walled garden, and whispering waterfalls.
 Aros Park either can be reached by walking along the coastal woodland path from Tobermory Harbour, or from the south by bus from Craignure Ferry to Tobermory.

 The very popular Mull and Iona Food Trail brings together the island's finest restaurants, producers, cafes and farmers’ markets in an easy-to-follow trail around the Mull, and its baby sister, Iona.
 Mull is also popular with outdoor water enthusiasts, with plenty of beaches, rivers, burn pools and lochs for swimming and kayaking.
 Take a dip, then explore the delights of the food trail… there’s nothing more satisfying than a hearty snack after a day in the water!